KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/prose-formatting-reference.md

 If the passage is ordinary prose, remove the backticks; emphasis then belongs to bold, italics, quotation marks, or plain text, according to the relevant formatting convention.

 If the passage requires exact preservation of syntax or layout, retain the backticks or move the material into a code block.

 ---

+# Filename and Path Citation

+References to corpus files are cited at the shallowest depth that resolves.
+Canonical filenames are globally unique across the corpus; that uniqueness, not the folder path, is the stable identifier.

+- **Bare filename (default).** Dependency lines, Companion lines, and cross-references cite the backticked canonical filename alone: `MP01-emanation-architecture-ch1-3.md`.
+Folder paths are omitted because files may be reorganized; the filename survives the move.
+- **Repo-relative path** — applied only where location is the datum: the **Proposed path** metadata field, whose function is to declare placement, and assets whose filenames are not self-identifying (`zenetism/glyphwatch/vol-03/images/mr-long-01.png`).
+- **Repo-prefixed path** — applied only when the reference crosses repositories: `the-red-archive/proto-zenetist-archive/exotericism-vs-esotericism.md` cited from a `zenetism-field-physics` document.
+Same-repo references never carry the repo prefix.
+- **Full URL** — reserved for external surfaces (Zenodo, Substack, third-party GitHub), where the reader holds no repo context.

+Two invariants:

+- Paths and filenames are ASCII-exact.
+Typographic substitutes (non-breaking hyphen U+2011, curly quotes, en dashes) never enter a backticked path, whatever the rendering surface displays.
+- A relocated file keeps its citation identity.
+Cite the current canonical filename; where the relocation itself is part of the record, note the former path parenthetically once ("later moved to `structural-forensics/SF01-doctrinal-atlas-vol1.md`"), never as the standing citation.

+New filenames are collision-checked against the corpus before creation; a collision forces rename.

+---